AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 - The [`CALL`](./instruction-set/#isa-section-call)/[`STATICCALL`](./instruction-set/#isa-section-call)/`DELEGATECALL` instruction's gas cost is determined by its `*Gas` arguments, but any gas unused by the nested contract call's execution is refunded after its completion ([more on this later](#updating-the-calling-context-after-nested-call-halts)).
 - An instruction with "offset" arguments (like [`ADD`](./instruction-set/#isa-section-add) and many others), has increased cost for each offset argument that is flagged as "indirect".

-> Implementation detail: an instruction's gas cost will roughly align with the number of rows it corresponds to in the SNARK execution trace including rows in the sub-operation table, memory table, chiplet tables, etc.
+> An instruction's gas cost will roughly align with the number of rows it corresponds to in the SNARK execution trace including rows in the sub-operation table, memory table, chiplet tables, etc.

-> Implementation detail: an instruction's gas cost takes into account the costs of associated downstream computations.
+> An instruction's gas cost takes into account the costs of associated downstream computations.
 An instruction that triggers accesses to the public data tree (`SLOAD`/`SSTORE`) incurs a cost that accounts for state access validation in later circuits (public kernel or rollup).
 A contract call instruction (`CALL`/`STATICCALL`/`DELEGATECALL`) incurs a cost accounting for the nested call's complete execution as well as any work required by the public kernel circuit for this additional call.

 ## Halting